rozachatz/tower-defense/README.md

 # Tower Defense Game
-This is a Tower Defense game built using Unity.
-The objective of the game is to prevent an army of evil creatures from reaching your castle by strategically placing magic towers along the way.
-The game includes animated, strength-increasing enemies, different types of towers with unique abilities, and a shop where players can purchase and upgrade towers.
+Welcome to Tower Defense!
+Your kingdom is under siege by a ruthless enemy army, and it's up to you to defend it at all costs.
+As the commander of your army, you must strategically place powerful towers along the winding path to fend off relentless waves of enemy forces.
+Your ultimate goal is to protect your castle and save your people from certain doom.

+As the battle rages on, you'll need to use your quick reflexes and strategic mind to stop the enemy in their tracks.
+Each incoming wave will be more powerful than the last, so be sure to upgrade your towers and unlock new weapons and abilities to stay one step ahead of the enemy.
+Unleash the full power of your towers to annihilate each enemy wave before they breach your castle walls.

+Are you ready to join the battle and defend your kingdom from the enemy invaders?
+Play Tower Defense now and become a hero of your realm!

 !['Game screenshot'](pic1.png)
 !['Game screenshot'](towershop.png)

 # Features
 * Boss battles with larger and more powerful enemies as the game progresses.
-* A variety of tower upgrades, such as increased damage, range, or firing speed.
+* A variety of tower upgrades, such as increased damage and range.
 * Tower shop where players can purchase and upgrade towers.

 # Installation